BottleRocketStudios/Android-Vault/README.md

 ##### Rekeying
 The vault can be rekeyed at any time.
 This will delete all values in the shared preference file.
-This is completely irreversable.
+This is completely irreversible.

 ### Build
 This project must be built with gradle.